QubesOS/qubes-hcl/README.md

 ## Extra features for hand-written reports

 Generally you'll want to follow the above link to submit your report.
-However, for people who choose to submit their HCL report directly or otherwise hand-modify the YAML, there's an extra feature to be aware of: wherever `yes|no|partial` is accepted, there is a mechanism to override the text that gets displayed.
+However, for people who choose to submit their HCL report directly or otherwise hand-modify the YAML, there's an extra feature to be aware of:wherever `yes|no|partial` is accepted, there is a mechanism to override the text that gets displayed.
 For example, to override the text shown in the TPM column:

 ```
 tpm:
-  status: 'yes|no|partial'
+  status:'yes|no|partial'
-  message: 'Text to be displayed goes here'
+  message:'Text to be displayed goes here'
 ```

 ## Template